Every City in the USA

 2019 495,327 July 1, 2019

-What's the median income in Kansas City?
+What is the median household income in Kansas City?

 Median household income is 11% below the U.S. median ($69,166 vs $77,719); 14.6% live in poverty — 2.1 points above the 12.5% U.S. rate.